cucac/truenas-influxdb-grafana/README.md

 	InfluxDB        9600

 Static local IP: 192.168.11.111 (this IP should be within the range of TrueNAS local IP address so that TrueNAS can communicate with this logging server)
+For influxDb username and password, please use your own imagination to create username and password here.
+I leave it here for reference purpose only.

+	username: influx_admin
+	password: admin_Password!

 ## Grafana Installation and Configurations
 Visit https://grafana.com/grafana/download to get instructions to install Grafana.